tgi-io/tgi-spec/spec/README.md

 ```
 <blockquote><strong>log: </strong>ponder the meaning of life: 420<br></blockquote>
 #### mute(true/false)
-Tests can be muted and unmuted.
+Tests can be muted.
 All documentation will be muted but tests will be run.
 Return value is object with stats of run tests.

 &nbsp;<b><i>check function and return value:</i></b>
 ```javascript